stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The _location_ of each attribute is assumed to begin at index zero.

 * The loop calculates the cumulative _offset_ of each attribute within a vertex.

+* The `equals` method of the compound layout also tests equality by identity.

 We also added convenience factory method to the `FormatBuilder` to determine the format of each attribute from its layout: